lee0c/lee0c.github.io/_posts/2026/2026-01-11-spinning-plants.md

 ### banana

-- felt a bit wear-y on the hands - that may have mostly been the silk I spun earlier that day though
+- felt a bit wear-y on the hands - that may have been the silk I spun earlier that day though
 - a bit hard to draft, quite liked to stick to itself and clump, but once moving was *quite* slippery
 - softish, not wildly soft but pleasant to the touch